Which of the following differs between job costing and process co... | Study Prep in Pearson+

 Understand the key difference between job costing and process costing: Job costing assigns costs to specific jobs or projects, while process costing assigns costs to processes or departments for mass production of similar items.

-Recognize that both job costing and process costing require recording revenues, using financial statements, and tracking cash flows.
-These are common accounting practices and do not differ between the two methods.
+Recognize that the method of assigning costs to products is the primary distinction between the two systems.
+Job costing uses individual job cost sheets, whereas process costing uses departmental cost summaries.

-Focus on the method of assigning costs to products, as this is the primary distinction.
-In job costing, costs are traced to individual jobs, whereas in process costing, costs are averaged over all units produced in a process.
+Note that both job costing and process costing require recording revenues, using financial statements, and tracking cash flows.
+These aspects are common to both systems and are not the differentiating factor.

-Consider examples to clarify the difference: Job costing is used in industries like construction or custom manufacturing, where each job is unique.
-Process costing is used in industries like chemicals or food production, where products are homogeneous.
+Focus on the concept that job costing is suitable for customized or unique products, while process costing is ideal for homogeneous products produced in continuous processes.

 Conclude that the correct answer is 'The method of assigning costs to products,' as this is the fundamental difference between job costing and process costing.